sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

   * Infinite partition jobs have a maximum walltime of 720 hours.
 Please note that you should run on this partition at your own risk.
 Jobs running on this partition can be killed without warning for system maintenance and we will not be responsible for data loss or loss of compute hours.
   * Short partition is meant for testing jobs.
 It allows for 2 jobs per user with 8 cores max per job and 12 hours max walltime.
   * Interactive partition is meant for testing jobs and has 12 hours maximum walltime.
-  * GPU V100 contains 1 Nvidia V100 (32GB) card per node.
   * GPU A100 contains 2 Nvidia A100 (40GB) cards per node.
+  * GPU MIG contains 4 Nvidia A100 (20GB) cards per node in MIG mode.

 =================
 Slurm constraints